The Association was formed in 1960 and initially began as a public meeting of people with paraplegia and quadriplegia to advocate for their needs.

 - Celebrity chefs joined Association staff for ‘bake-offs’ in our Brisbane and Townsville offices, to show their support for a NDIS.

-- Members of the Association are involved in a fashion collaboration with Metropolitan South Institute of TAFE students and model their designs at the students’ end of year fashion parade (pictured on the catwalk, left).
+- Members of the Association are involved in a fashion collaboration with Metropolitan South Institute of TAFE students and model their designs at the students’ end of year fashion parade (pictured on the catwalk, right).

 - SEAT celebrates its 25th anniversary and reaches an amazing milestone – inspiring more than 1.5 million children to stay safe!